 If you are someone who is getting into exercise, you may have heard about the importance of recovery.
 Even the most seasoned athletes confess that they know recovery is crucial for their performance, but still are unsure of the best tools for their individual needs.
 While it may have been acceptable in the past to finish your workout with a half hearted quad stretch, we now know that our bodies need much more than that to maintain (or increase!) optimal function.
-Today, we wanted to compare the benefits of scraping and percussive therapy: two of the most popular tools used by clinicians and consumers.
+Today, we wanted to compare the benefits of scraping and massage guns (aka percussive therapy): two of the most popular tools used by clinicians and consumers.

-What are Muscle Scraping and Percussive Therapy?
+What is Muscle Scraping and Percussive Therapy?

 Both scraping and percussive therapy are techniques heavily utilized by clinicians to help restore or maintain movement.
 Recovery tools are seen as an upgrade from traditional massage because their unique designs provide myofascial release that cannot be seen without tools or through normal stretching alone.